Leaf Peeping Road Trips

 This Northern California park features an array of fall colors, from the bright yellows of big leaf maples to the reds of California black oaks.
 Mid-October is typically the best time to visit McArthur-Burney Falls Memorial State Park.
 The park also features the stunning 129-foot Burney Falls.

 1. Plan ahead.
-Consult the 2024 Fall Foliage Prediction Map to time your trip for peak color.
+Check the Fall Foliage Prediction Map to time your trip for peak color.
 Book your hotels in advance, especially if you want nicer accommodations, since rooms can fill up quickly during peak leaf-peeping season.

 2. Pack smart.
 Bring layers, as fall temperatures can fluctuate throughout the day.
 Don't forget your camera to capture the stunning scenery!
 Pack plenty of snacks and water to keep everyone happy and hydrated, especially if you'll be driving at high altitudes.

-4. Venture beyond the “chains”.
+4. Go beyond the usual chains.
 Roadside diners, food trucks, and yes, even gas stations, may surprise you with their tasty regional food.
-Don't just settle for fast food - look out for unique local flavors.
+Don't just settle for fast food, look out for unique local flavors.

 5. Take care of your car.
 Before hitting the road, make sure your tires are filled, fluids are topped off, and your car is in good shape to avoid any mishaps.
 Pack a "car bag" with cleaning supplies, a jack, tools, and a flashlight just in case.